luk036/ellipsoid-method/ell-review.md

         return self.P(y, t)
 ```

-Note that the `argmax’ can be non-convex and hence difficult to solved.
-For more complicated problems, affine arithmetic could be used [@liu2007robust].
+Note that the `argmax` may be non-convex and therefore difficult to solve.
+For more complex problems, one way is to use affine arithmetic for help [@liu2007robust].

 Multi-parameter Network Problems {#sec:network}
 ---------------------------------